 - Will drug therapy for CRPS make me an addict?

-- Where can I learn more about my condition?
+- Where can I learn more about complex regional pain syndrome in Boise, Idaho?

 - What research is being conducted to help end CRPS?